-Inventory turnover - generally the higher this is, the better.
-If it is low, it may be an indication of obsolete stock or poor sales achievement.
+Inventory turnover period – generally the lower this is, the better.
+If it is high, it may be an indication of obsolete stock or poor sales achievement.
 Sales may have fallen (perhaps due to an economic recession), but the company has been slow to cut back on production, resulting in a build up of inventory levels.

 Payables payment period - if this is low, credit suppliers are being paid relatively early or there may be unrecorded payables.
 Although the credit period may represent a source of 'free' borrowing, if it is too high it may be an indication of poor liquidity (perhaps at the overdraft limit), and there may be a danger of further or renewed credit being refused by suppliers.

 Liquidity problems may also be caused by 'overtrading'.
-In some ways this is a symptom of the success of the business.
+In some ways this is a symptom of the success of the business because it has expanded operations rapidly without the resources or finances to support the expansion which means the working capital and cash flows is overstretched.
 It is usually a lack of adequate financing and may be solved by an injection of capital.

 This is a far more important ratio than most candidates seem to be aware of.
 Company directors often spend a great deal of time and money to make this ratio appear in line with acceptable levels.